- How much is gap insurance in Pennsylvania?

 Does gap insurance cover leased cars in Pennsylvania?

-Pennsylvania gap insurance covers leased cars where the driver owes more than the vehicle's current market value.
-Over time, you may remove gap coverage once your vehicle is worth more than what is owed.
+Pennsylvania gap insurance covers leased cars when the driver owes more than the vehicle's current market value.
+You can drop gap coverage once your car is worth more than what is owed.

 Compare Pennsylvania gap insurance rates with other states